jamietre/CsQuery/source/README.md

 - Add `AllowSelfClosingTags` option to `ITokenHandler` - provides for cleaner handling of flexible input -- no more need to use a regex to preprocess, avoiding erroneous handling of complex html.
 - [Issue #51](https://github.com/jamietre/CsQuery/issues/51): Fix issue with compound subselectors whose target included CSS matches above the level of the context.
 - Add `HtmlEncoderFull` that will render text codes for all supported HTML5 entities with text aliases.
+- `CQ.DefaultDocType` has been deprecated.
+Use `Config.DocType` instead
+- `CQ.DefaultDomRenderingOptions` has been deprecated.
+Use `Config.DomRenderingOptions` instead.

 ####Version 1.3 Beta 2